 Hulivesha folk dance is mostly popular in the southern part of Karnataka, especially in coastal regions.
 Male performers participated in this dance performance.
 The performers disguise themselves into painted tigers and they make angry faces while performing.
 It is a sort of tribute to goddess Durga.
 Basically, this folk dance is performed during Durga Puja.

-There are three main styles of Chhau dance that are performed in different parts of northern India – Saraikela Chhau in Jharkhand, Mayurbhanj Chhau in Odisha, and Purulia in West Bengal.
+There are three main styles of Chhau dance that are performed in the tribal belt of the bordering areas of eastern India – Saraikela Chhau in Jharkhand, Mayurbhanj Chhau in Odisha, and Purulia in West Bengal.
 This folk dance listed in the representative list of the Intangible Culture Heritage of Humanity of UNESCO in 2010.
 The word Chhau takes from the Hindi word ” Chhaya” that means ” shadow”.
 It is a kind of mask dance form.
 In this dance form, the performers used rigorous martial movement to recite traditional stories.
 They also use natural themes like Sarpa Nritya (serpent dance) or Mayur Nritya (peacock dance).

 It is performed mainly by a solo woman in the Malwa region.
 Generally, the dancers used props like numbers of earthen pots and they balanced these pots on the head during the dance performance.
 There are two more famous variants of the Matki dance, Aada, and Khada Nach.